SomeSnm/master_thesis/README.md

 **BigQuery_queries**  folder contains examples of queries that were used to extract demographic information about Reddit users.

+**data** folder contains the list of words with corresponding logistic regression weights and the list of users with demographic labels.

 **text2gender** contains the pre-trained models that produce probability between 0 and 1, where 1 is a female user and 0 is male user.

 ## Example of usage: